cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In this section we consider the case of CPace using the Ristretto255 and Decaf448 group abstractions {{!I-D.draft-irtf-cfrg-ristretto255-decaf448}}.
-These abstractions define an encode and decode function, group operations using an internal encoding and a one-way-map.
+These abstractions define an encode and decode function, group operations using an internal encoding and an element-derivation function that maps a byte string to a group element.
 With the group abstractions there is a distinction between an internal representation of group elements and an external encoding of the same group element.
 In order to distinguish between these different representations, we prepend an underscore before values using the internal representation within this section.